MolhamSYR/cin-can-con/README.md

 # Download Game
-You can download the game by navigating to debug folder and download the .exe file!
+You can download the game by navigating to obj/debug folder and download the .exe file!